My projected World Cup teams for Spain, Brazil, Germany, Argentina, England and France.

 In: Benjamin Mendy(I thought he was injured), Benjamin Pavard, Presnel Kimpembe, Nabil Fekir, Adil Rami.

 Lorries started his career with Nice.
 He moved to Lyon in 2008 to replace Coupet.
 In 2012, he moved to Tottenham Hotspurs.
 Tay the time of writing, he has over 80 caps for France.
-He is a key player since the WC Finals in 2010, participating in every major tournaments.
+He is a key player since the World Cup Finals in 2010, participating in every major tournaments.
+He was the starting keeper for France at the Euro 2016 and the World Cup Finals in 2018.

 Mandanda made his league début for Le Havre in August 2005.
 He joined Marseille in 2008.
 He had played over 300 games for them since 2008.
 He spent a season with Crytal Palace.
 For the natinal team, he was mainly a backup keeper.
 At the time of writing, he has 26 caps.
 He served as the third keeper at the WC Finals in 2010 and 2014.
 He has three brothers who are also professional goalkeepers.